 - Up One Level button: makes the active directory one level closer to the root directory. - Home button: makes the active directory the user's home directory.
 In Windows 98, this is the My Documents folder.
-In Windows NT, Windows 2000, or Windows XP this is the user directory. - Create New Folder button: Creates a new folder labeled "New Folder" in the active directory. - The list and detail buttons are currently inactive in the JConfiguration Tool.
+In Windows NT or Windows 2000, this is the user directory. - Create New Folder button: Creates a new folder labeled "New Folder" in the active directory. - The list and detail buttons are currently inactive in the JConfiguration Tool.